rjwut/advent/src/solutions/vm/README.md

 - `Vm`: This class represents the entire virtual machine and has methods for controlling it.
 - `Parser`: An interface for objects which can parse source code into instructions.
 Its `parse()` method is expected to accept the source code and return an instance of `Program`.
 - `DefaultParser`: The default implementation of the `Parser` interface.
-See the **Default Implementation** section below for details.
 - `Program`: An interface which represents the code being executed.
 Can execute any single instruction given its offset.
 - `DefaultProgram`: The default implementation of `Program` which will be used when another is not provided.
-See the **Default Implementation** section below for details.

 Since JavaScript does not have the explicit concept of an interface, they are implemented as classes whose methods throw `Error`s.
 When you extend these interfaces, you must override the methods with your own implementations.